owncloud/ocis/docs/ocis/development/testing.md

 ## Acceptance tests

-We are using the ownCloud 10 acceptance testsuite against ocis.
-To set this up you need the owncloud 10 core repo, a ldap server that the acceptance tests can use to manage users, a redis server for file-versions and the oCIS code.
+We are using the ownCloud 10 acceptance test suite against oCIS.
+To set this up you need the ownCloud 10 core repo, a LDAP server that the acceptance tests can use to manage users, a redis server for file-versions and the oCIS code.

 ### Getting the tests